 Shareholders wishing to participate in the Meeting shall:

 Shareholders whose shares are registered under a nominee name must temporarily re-register them in their own names with Euroclear Sweden to be entitled to participate.
-Such re-registration must be completed on Thursday 24 March 2011.
+Such re-registration must be completed on Thursday 4 April 2013.
 This means that shareholders must notify their account operator of their intention well ahead of this date.
 Shareholders who wish to be represented by a proxy may obtain a proxy form from the company.
+A proxy form is also available on the company’s website: www.holmen.com.

 1 Opening of Meeting